How much do NBA All-Star players get paid?

 The winner of the 3-point competition lands a $50,000 prize, with the runner-up earning $35,000.
 A third-place finish is worth $25,000, while those finishing in fourth, fifth, and sixth earn $10,000 each, according to the CBA.
 There’s no prize allotment listed for players finishing seventh and eighth, and the NBA didn’t immediately respond to Nexstar’s request regarding whether these players walk away empty-handed.

-It also isn’t clear how much those participating in Rising Stars games or skills competition stand to earn.
+It also isn’t clear how much those participating in Rising Stars games or skills competitions stand to earn.

 The players that win Sunday’s All-Star Game — either Team LeBron or Team Giannis — will each take home $100,000 thanks to a reported increase of $50,000 in 2018, NBC Sports reports.
 However, players on the losing team will receive only the $25,000 listed in the CBA.